-Math Placement Index: The Math Placement Index (MPI) uses both ACT Math and High School GPA to determine math placement for the first course.
-The MPI will be calculated as follows: MPI = (ACT Math \div 36 + HS GPA \div 4) × 50.
+Math Placement Index: In the absence of college-level mathematics credit, the Math Placement Index (MPI) is used to determine a student's placement for the first mathematics course.
+The MPI is calculated as follows: MPI = (ACT Math \div 36 + HS GPA \div 4) × 50.
 The maximum possible MPI is 100.